 “Yes, I do apologize.
 I require a software update.”

-Allen shook his head but again retrieved his laptop and a cable from the other room and plugged it into the little port in the side of his laptop.
+Allen shook his head but again retrieved his laptop and a cable from the other room and plugged it into the little port on the back of the kettle.
 “That good?”

 “Yes, one moment.”